Achievable logoAchievable logo

 Feedback

-Accidental death and dismemberment insurance (AD&D) is unique in that it is the only type of health insurance with a death benefit.
-While AD&D does represent a relatively inexpensive means of enhancing one’s insurance program, it is not a substitute for life insurance.
-AD&D pays a lump sum benefit only in the event of accidental death or dismemberment.
-AD&D does not offer any of the cash value features of a whole life policy.
+Accidental death and dismemberment insurance (AD&D) is the only type of health insurance that includes a death benefit.
+It is a relatively inexpensive way to enhance coverage but is not a substitute for life insurance.
+AD&D pays a lump-sum benefit only in the event of accidental death or dismemberment and does not offer any cash value like a whole life policy.

 The principal sum paid on an AD&D policy is paid in the same manner as a life insurance death benefit.
 A beneficiary must be designated and the death benefit can be paid under any of the settlement options common to life insurance benefits.